-Spry, et al., v.
+Spry, et al. v.
 Liggett Group, LLC, et al., Case No. 06-31216 CICI, Circuit Court of the 7th Judicial Circuit, Florida, Volusia County (case filed 7/27/06).
-The two named plaintiffs are Ronald Spry and his wife, Margaret Spry.
-In August 2006, defendants removed this action to the United States District Court for the Middle District of Florida (Orlando Division), Case No. 06-CV-01228-GKS-KRS.
-The named defendants are Liggett Group LLC (directly and as parent to Liggett & Myers, Inc.) and R.J.
-Reynolds Tobacco Company.
+Two individuals suing.
+The case was removed to the United States District Court for the Middle District of Florida and was subsequently remanded.